ublue-os/souk/README.md

 ## FAQ
 - What is the goal/scope of Souk?

 Souk just wants to do one thing well - provide a Flatpak-focused app store.
 Not more - not less.
 To achieve this we're using Rust and GTK4.
-We intend to support desktop and mobile devices, and use libhandy to build our adaptive interface.
+We intend to support desktop and mobile devices, and use libadwaita to build our adaptive interface.

 - Is Souk going to replace GNOME Software?